birukshegute/Google_cybersecurity_certificate/Course_4-Tools_of_the_Trade_Linux_and_SQL/Course_4_Portfolio_Project_2-Apply_filters_to_SQL_queries_completed.md

 <br>

-**Explanation:** Uses `OR` logic to get employees from both departments—helpful for departmental audits.
+**Explanation:** Uses `OR` logic to get employees from both departments — helpful for departmental audits.

 ---